 The Proposed Action is in compliance with Section 106 of the National Historic Preservation Act, as amended (PL89-665).
 As part of the requirements and consultation process contained within the National Historic Preservation Act implementing regulations of 36 CFR 800, this project is also in compliance through ongoing consultation with the Archaeological and Historic Preservation Act, as amended (PL93-29), Archeological Resources Protection Act (PL96-95), American Indian Religious Freedom Act (PL 95-341), Native American Graves Protection and Repatriation Act (NAGPRA), Executive Order 11593, 13007, and 13175, the Presidential Memo of 1994 on Government to Government Relations and appropriate Florida Statutes.
-Consultation with the Florida SHPO, appropriate Federally recognized tribes, and other interested parties has been initiated.
-The Advisory Council on Historic Preservation declined to comment on 26 September 2014 and Florida SHPO concurrence on the determination of no adverse effects was received on 14 April, 2014.
-No formal comments were received from other interested parties.
-The Proposed Action is in compliance with the goals of this Act..
+Consultation with the Florida SHPO, appropriate Federally recognized tribes, and other interested parties has been initiated and is ongoing.
+The Proposed Action will be in compliance with the goals of this Act upon completion of coordination as stated above.